-Wrought iron rods (horizontal tie rods to be precise) often improve the elegance of a scissor truss.
+Wrought iron rods often improve the elegance of a scissor truss.
 A very elegant scissor truss we had the opportunity to do combined arches and a horizontal tie rod.
-A modified scissor truss with an arch borrows elements from the Queen truss- the bottom chords begin in the same way as a normal scissor truss but then terminate at a vertical post placed at approximately 1/4 to 1/3 of the span, a tie rod connects the bottom of these vertical posts and an arched berm connects the posts together near the top.
-It’s a very unique truss which feels like an elegant throwback to castle days.
+This was a modified scissor truss with an arch borrows elements from the Queen truss.
+The bottom chords begin in the same way as a normal scissor truss but then terminate at a vertical post placed at approximately 1/4 to 1/3 of the span, a tie rod connects the bottom of these vertical posts and an arched berm connects the posts together near the top.
+It’s a unique truss which feels like an elegant throwback to castle days.

 Hammer Beam Truss

 This is often referred to as the crown jewel of the Timber Frame industry, and with good reason.